mikepetersyn/key-value-stores/README.md

 The demo folder contains to applications: pure.js and redis.js which showcases the durations of an api-request with and without caching.

 ## 4.1 Install dependencies
+- install all needed dependencies: git to clone the repo, nodejs and npm to run the node-applications and redis to start a local redis-server for caching.
 ```
 sudo apt install git nodejs npm redis -y
 ```